tcpiplab/Udacity-github-reflections/udacity-github-notes.md

 less than or equal to 50 characters, and the optional second paragraph should wrap at 72 characters.

-"Commit" is used as both noun and a verb.
+"Commit" is used as both a noun and a verb.
 As a noun it is used to refer to saved versions of files.
 So you commit (verb) in order to create a commit (noun).

 ## Diffs
 Keep your source code and README files to ≤ 80 columns to make diffs easier to